fuse-box/fuse-box/docs/quantum.md

 Removes `Object.defineProperty(exports, '__esModule', { value: true });` or `exports.__esModule = true` from the bundle.
 It is required however for babel transpiled projects, You have to set it to `false` when dealing with certain builds of react.

+When babel introduced ES2015 Modules => CommonJS, the spec wasn't completed.
+However, everyone was using it.
+The spec came along and stipulated that you cannot request a default import (ie. import Foo from 'x') from a module that doesn't have one.

+Instead, you must import * as Foo from 'x'.

+FuseBox alings with the specifications and doesn't allow this kind of heresy in the code and removes it without any mercy.
+However many react users are still using it.

+### processPolyfill
+Default value: `false`

+Removes all references to process.
+The most common use of process if `process.env` which is replaced nicely with Quantum.
+Therefore, if a use bundles it by mistake all the refences and the module will be removed even without tree shaking.

 ### removeUseStrict
 Default value: `true`